FrameXX/macrodroid-web-controller/README.md

 ## Features

 - Easily create connections with devices running MacroDroid.
 Manage multiple connections and see when they were last active.
-- Request actions on a single or multiple connections, see your last requested actions, save actions as favourite and create your custom actions.
+- Request actions on a single or multiple connections, see your last requested actions, save actions as favourite, create your custom actions and create links to your actions.
 - Send notifications from your MacroDroid devices to the web client (usually on desktop), or share any text you wish.
 - Inspect log to see responses to your actions or history of web client and connections activity.
 - Use the magic text cheat sheet to remind yourself of MacroDroid's magic text options, without leaving the web UI.